PREMISES LIABILITY/SLIP AND FALL LAWYER IN INDIANA

 Slip, trip, and fall accidents are a more common cause of serious injury than many people realize.
-In fact, falls send more people to emergency rooms than do car accidents and kill almost 25,000 people per year, according to the Centers for Disease Control.
+In fact, falls send more people to emergency rooms than car accidents, and kill almost 25,000 people per year, according to the Centers for Disease Control.
 They are the leading cause of death on the job, the most frequent cause of death in people over 65, and the third most frequent cause of accidental death overall.

 Many of these falls and resulting injuries and deaths could be prevented.
 People often slip, trip, and fall because of a hazardous condition that was either caused by the owner of the property where the accident occurred, or that the owner allowed to exist or failed to fix.
 Law requires property owners or those in control of a property to keep their premises in safe condition.
 If the person or entity responsible for maintaining the premises causes or allows a hazard to exist and it causes someone to fall and be injured or killed, that person (or the family of someone who has been killed) is entitled to make a claim for compensation.